Azure/service-fabric-mesh-preview/docs/conceptual-docs/seabreeze-overview.md

 ---
-title: Azure Service fabric SeaBreeze overview
+title: Azure Service fabric SeaBreeze overview and scope of the current preview.
-description: Understand what the SeaBreeze offering is
+description: Understand what the SeaBreeze offering is and what you can do with the current preview
 services: Azure SeaBreeze
 author: chackdan
 manager: timlt